SATURDAY-Sunday | 10 AM-4 PM

-We have two female donkeys, sometimes called jennys, named Sassy and Tilly.
-Donkeys are used all around the world for many jobs, despite their small size.
-They can carry people on their backs, pull carts or plows, and they can even be used to guard flocks of sheep or goats.
+We have a female donkey named Sassy.
+Donkeys are used all around the world for many jobs.
+Despite their small size, they can carry people on their back and pull carts or plows.
+They can even be used to guard flocks of sheep or goats.

 Rabbits are often kept as pets, but are also raised on farms for meat and fiber.
 You can visit with our rabbits, but remember, as a prey animal, rabbits are naturally timid and shy!